xym2009/xym2009.github.io/_pages/cv.md

 Awards
 =======
+* Best Reviewer Award of IEEE Geoscience and Remote Sensing Letters (2023)
 * Rising star of Radar (2022)
 * Excellent PhD Graduate Scholarship from the "Zero to One Original Innovation Plan" of the Chinese Academy of Sciences (2019)
 * Excellent Doctoral Thesis of Chinese Academy of Sciences (2019)